6.0 Employee Information and Training

 6.1 General Hazard Communication Training

 EH&S provides general hazard communication training as an online course.
-All employees should complete this training when they begin working at UNR.
+All employees should complete this training when they begin working at the University.
 A training schedule for EH&S training classes is available at unr.edu/ehs, then go to the EH&S Learning Management System to register for a training class.

 Groups that want to present training other than the EH&S course should contact EH&S for guidance.
 General training topics must include:

-- Location and availability of the UNR Hazard Communication Program.
+- Location and availability of the University Hazard Communication Program.

-- Details of the UNR Hazard Communication Program, including an explanation of container labeling requirements, availability of SDSs, and how employees can obtain and use chemical hazard information.
+- Details of the University Hazard Communication Program, including an explanation of container labeling requirements, availability of SDSs, and how employees can obtain and use chemical hazard information.

 - How to access the chemical inventory maintained by EH&S.